yaakov41g/Employees-Management/readMe.txt

      The application manages employees administrations activities.   ...

-     In order to register , you should have an email account with @pragimtech.com domain.
+     In order to interact correctly with the application, you should register , and do this by your own real email address.

-     if you want to use your existing account , please contact me :  (972+)054-7939856 ............................................................................................
+............................................................................................

 ...............
 Old readme file , I need to rewrite it      ........................